Everton transfer rumors | Soccer news

 The last players of Everton have been linked to …

-"We are going to talk all together and find a solution to try to improve the team," Carlo Ancelotti said when asked about his transfer goals this month after his team's FA Cup exit against Liverpool.
+"We are going to talk together and find a solution to try to improve the team," Carlo Ancelotti said when asked about his transfer goals this month after his team's FA Cup departure against Liverpool.

 According to reports, the Italian, who joined the club in December, is ready to review the squad and is looking to make a loan move to James Rodriguezand possible offers for Yannick Carrasco Y Adrien Rabiot.